Sexual harassment: National College Women Sexual Victimization Survey (NCWSV)

-Through an experiment, Bonnie Fisher, and colleagues (1996) created the NCWSV to compare the wording of questions to see how the results from the NCVS would compare to the NCWSV.
-The NCWSV questions included behavioral specific questions rather than questions centered around confusing terminology that was not clearly defined.
+In an experiment, Bonnie Fisher and colleagues (1996) created the NCWSV to compare question wording and assess how results from the NCVS would compare with those from the NCWSV.
+The NCWSV questions focused on behavior-specific items rather than on confusing terminology that was not clearly defined.
 Specifically, the NCVS does not ask about rape occurring when incapacitated (due to drugs or alcohol).
 The results of this study were shocking because they found that the wording used in the NCVS caught less than 10% of the incidents of rape that the NCWSV did.
-These results lead to suggestions that the NCVS needed to be reworked or a new survey needed to be created to accurately measure sexual assault.
+These results lead to suggestions that the NCVS needed to be reworked or a new survey needed to be created to measure sexual assault accurately.

 Online College Social Life Survey (OCSLS)

 The Online College Social Life Survey, used from 2005 to 2011, asked questions about incapacitated and attempted rape.
 The respondents were asked to answer these questions: "Since you started college, has someone tried to physically force you to have sexual intercourse, but you got out of the situation without having intercourse?" and "Since you started college, has someone had sexual intercourse with you that you did not want when you were drunk, passed out, asleep, drugged, or otherwise incapacitated?".
 This survey resulted in small estimations of rape.
 The reason for this underestimation is that they did not ask questions that would include unwanted touching/grabbing or psychological coercion.
-Other college surveys such as the Campus Sexual Assault (CSA) survey, created in 2007, had limited samples, only drawing responses few universities making data inapplicable to most of the female college population.
+Other college surveys, such as the Campus Sexual Assault (CSA) survey, created in 2007, had limited samples, only drawing responses from a few universities, making the data inapplicable to most of the female college population.

 Self Labeling, Latent Class Cluster (LCC), and Behavioral Experiences

-A study done by Nielsen et al. (2010), tested three different estimation/measurement methods to investigate the strengths and weaknesses of different methods of measurement.
+A study by Nielsen et al. (2010) tested three estimation/measurement methods to investigate their strengths and weaknesses.
 Current research methods are often criticized for having faulty research design that impacts the validity of the results.
 The results are often biased due to variations in the operational definitions and the lack of representative samples.
-The article expresses the importance of accurate measurement methods because the conclusions taken from these studies are used to make judgements for prevention and treatment of sexual harassment.
-The three methods of surveying tested were Self labeling, Latent Class Cluster (LCC) modeling and behavioral experiences.
+The article emphasizes the importance of accurate measurement methods because the conclusions drawn from these studies inform judgments about the prevention and treatment of sexual harassment.
+The three surveying methods tested were Self-labeling, Latent Class Cluster (LCC) modeling, and behavioral experiences.